Mass Layoffs Summary

 Table B. Metropolitan areas with the largest number of initial claimants associated with

-extended mass layoff events in the third quarter 2011, by residency of claimants
+extended mass layoff events in the first quarter 2013, by residency of claimants

 Metropolitan area Initial Initial